moiralala/Find_my_Dorm/README.md

-# UIUC Housing and Transportation Explorer
+# Find my Dorm
+Navigate Your Next Home at UIUC

 ## Motivation